Special Protection

 • Members of the U.S. Congress and appointees of the President

+(Government Code § 7920.500.)
+Anyone who receives a written demand must remove the official’s home address and telephone number within 48 hours of the delivery of the written demand, must continue to ensure that this information is not reposted on any website they maintain, and must not transfer that information to anyone else.
 A written demand is effective for four years.
-If you are a state constitutional officer, a mayor, or a Member of the Legislature, a city council, or a board of supervisors, the written demand must include a statement that describes a reasonable fear for your safety or the safety of someone else living at your address.
+A written demand from a state constitutional officer, a mayor, or a Member of the Legislature, a city council, or a board of supervisors must include a statement describing a threat or fear for the safety of that official or of someone else living at their address.

 For more information about the Safe at Home program, please see the Secretary of State’s Safe at Home website or call the Safe at Home toll-free number: (877) 322-5227.